giagia2002123/Cyclistic-Rider-Behavior-Analysis/README.md

 5. Result interpretation: The visualizations and statistical results will be interpreted to draw conclusions about the usage patterns of Cyclistic bikes by annual members and casual riders.

 This methodology provides a rigorous and systematic approach to analyzing the data and answering the research question.

+## Results and Conlusion

+The results and conclusion of this analysis will be presented in the report file which can be founded on the Documents folder.

+## References

+1. Cyclistic Bike Sharing Data: The primary data source for this project.
+Available at: [Cyclistic Data](https://divvy-tripdata.s3.amazonaws.com/index.html).
+2. R: The programming language used for data cleaning, manipulation, and statistical analysis.
+3. Tableau: The software used for data visualization and exploration.